jeremy21212121/bash-infra-scripts/lemp/readme.md

 Create a `.env` file with the following key/values:

 - `DBUSERPASSWORD` - For the mariadb user password.
 We will look for this value and swap it into `wordpress.sql`
 - `DOMAINNAME` - The domain name of the site.
 We're assuming it's a second level domain (eg. `thing.com`).
 No `www.`, that is so 20th century.
 If you need to use a third level domain you are SOL.
+- `LE_EMAIL` - Email address used for Let's Encrypt TLS.
+They will email you here if your cert doesn't renew automagically for some reason and is going to expire.
+I have never gotten any spam from LE so no worries there.